Suggs: Charity

 Suggs is a patron of the charity Children in Need, and has frequently appeared on the annual television fundraiser, performing various Madness tracks with other celebrities.
 He has also been involved with Cancer Research UK and their "Busking Cancer" campaign, for which he performed live with Rod Stewart on in May 2009.
 Following the death of his sister-in-law Alanah in 2012 from pancreatic cancer, he organised a fundraising night for Pancreatic Cancer UK called An Evening with Suggs and Friends.
 Another event was held at Porchester Hall in London in March 2014.
 A third charity gala took place in March 2015.

 Useless Information Society

 Suggs is a member of the Useless Information Society (founded 1995), a society of journalists, writers and entertainers which focuses on esoteric information and has released books such as The Book of Useless Information.
 Other members include or have included Keith Waterhouse, Richard Littlejohn, Noel Botham, Ken Stott and Brian Hitchen.

 Books

+Suggs first tried writing a children's book in the interim period when Madness had split.
+However, the project was eventually aborted.
 In August 2009, Suggs published his first book, Suggs and the City: My Journeys Through Disappearing London, which is partly based on his TV series Disappearing London.
 In October 2013, Suggs released his autobiography, Suggs: That Close.

+Stand-up comedy

+After The Madness disbanded, Suggs attempted a career in stand-up comedy in the early summer of 1989.
+He hosted six alternative comedy nights deemed "The Last Laugh Comedy Club" at The Mean Fiddler in Harlesden.
+One of these performances saw the debut of his eventual solo song "Alcohol".

+However, he was largely unsuccessful in the field, noted by his awkward and drunken behaviour, in which he "dropped the microphone stand a couple of times, and clambered groggily into the audience (twice) to trade repartee."
+In a 1995 interview for The Independent, he later stated "You learn from these things.
+I learnt I didn't want to do that again."

+In an interview with Melody Maker in July 1989, Suggs further explained how he felt about stand-up:

+"I was terrified, I was mummified.
+I could've been preserved at that moment and I would've lasted 1,000 years...
+It's mentally exhausting.
+I had an idea it would be, but I was overly optimistic ― stumbling out there and seeing what would happen.
+Of course, I was worried that people wouldn't laugh.
+I think they laughed once.
+I don't think I warmed to them and I don't think they warmed to me too much."